 By air via Helsinki to Oulu, train from Helsinki to Oulu, or straight flights from Europe to Oulu.

-Please send us your PRE-REGISTRATION (free form ) for the course you are interested in to Mrs. Paula Saanio via email email@example.com
+Please send us your PRE-REGISTRATION (short, own words ) for the course you are interested in to Mrs. Paula Saanio via email email@example.com

-In return we send a confirmation and additional information about the FINAL REGISTRATION, You pay the course fee and buy the tickets only after you have made the final registration.
+In return we confirm your pre-registration and send information about the FINAL REGISTRATION, You pay the course fee and buy the tickets only after you have made the final registration.